 Sibanye-Stillwater continues its journey of collaboration with all stakeholders for the renewal of the communities around our Marikana operation.
 We believe that by co-creating a shared vision, and delivering tangible and sustainable socio-economic programmes for the benefit of local communities, a new legacy of healing and hope will emerge.

 Launched in 2020 by Archbishop Thabo Makgoba under the themes of honour, engage and create, the Marikana renewal process acknowledges the tragedy and its impact, and calls on all stakeholders to work together to rebuild relationships and communities affected by the tragedy around the operations where the injured and deceased employees lived.

-As we commemorate that tragic week in 2012, we reflect on the stories of the people whose lives have changed.
+From 8 – 18 August 2021, we commemorated that tragic week in 2012, and reflected on the stories of the people whose lives have changed.

 Stories and actions